 Regardless of what your card looks like, all EBT cardholders and their household members have the same rights when using the EBT card to buy food.

 Photo EBT Card for “mandatory” (non-exempt) recipients.

-“Valid-without-Photo” issued to exempt applicants, and recipients who need a replacement card.
-Started December, 2013.
+“Valid-without-Photo” issued to exempt recipients

-- Stores should not ask to see the photo EBT card unless it is story policy to inspect ID of all debit or credit card customers.
+- Stores should not ask to see the photo EBT card unless it is store policy to inspect ID of all debit or credit card customers.

-Who is EXEMPT from having a photo EBT card?
+Households EXEMPT from photo EBT card

 - Age 60 or older